bradley-adams/RugbyRaccoon/README.md

+# The Rugby Raccoon
+Quick, simple and relevant rugby game infomation.

+## Working on
+* Getting the boilerplate working.
+* Get a homepage showing.

+## Project Notes
+* New to using Auth.
+Will make admin easier in the long run.
+* Planning to use bootstrap.
+(Haven't used previously)
+* EDA Fullstack

+## BOILERPLATE INFO BELOW
-# React/Redux client consuming an Express server with Passport local auth using JWTs
+## React/Redux client consuming an Express server with Passport local auth using JWTs

 This demonstrates a fairly minimal username/password auth scenario that makes use of libsodium/Argon2i password hashing.
 There's also a tiny API to show how JWTs might be used to secure it.

-## Setup
+### Setup

 ```shell
 yarn